makersall/makersall/pages/resources.md

 ---
-title: Communities Shaping Their Destinies By Transforming Emerging Tech
-layout: home
+layout: content
+title: Resources
+permalink: /resources/
 ---

-## Report: Solution to Robot/AI Jobs Threat Lies in Our Past
+### Report: Solution to Robot/AI Jobs Threat Lies in Our Past

 How can we overcome the robot/AI jobs threat and revitalize communities from Harlem to Harlan County?
 According to Makers All’s report, _Makers All: How to Help Communities Transform Emerging Tech So They Can Shape Their Destinies_, by helping communities to transform robotics/AI and other emerging tech so as many people in every community can become developers or designers.
 To do that, we should take a page from the agricultural program called Extension Services and: